n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 ## Requirements
 - At least Python3
 - Basic linux CLI knowledge
+- Own / have a working Garry's MOD game client installed
+- Have a working internet connection
+- GMOD CEF Fix (will download the file automatically if the script is ran to its root location unless you specify a path)

 ## Instructions
 - Download the file swamp_reconnect.py
 - Run the file from your preferred CLI

 This script is fully open source, feel free to take inspiration as you please.